Theatre de l'Ange Fou

-Theatre de l'Ange Fou is a theatre company based in London, England.
+Theatre de l'Ange Fou is a theatre company that primarily focuses on mime, based in London, England.
 Its artistic directors are Steven Wasson and Corinne Soum.
 It was created in Paris in 1984 and relocated to London in 1995.
 It was co-founded with the International School of Dramatic Corporeal Mime, formerly known as the Ecole de Mime Corporel Dramatique, a theatre school that teaches corporeal mime.

 History

 The Theatre de l'Ange Fou and the International School of Corporeal Mime (formerly known as the Ecole de Mime Corporel Dramatique) were created in Paris in 1984 by Wasson and Soum, the last assistants of Etienne Decroux, "the father of Modern Mime", and relocated to London in 1995.
 The International School of Corporeal Mime is devoted to the development of the technique, growing repertoire and dramaturgy of Corporeal Mime, and offers a full range of professional training programmes.